716r5/shuffl3d-extension/README.md

-Shuffle your bookmarks
-Active recall
-Spaced reps
+Shuffle your bookmark, Active recall, Spaced reps
 > Use calender and add the days you want to be reminded of the article.